Gluten Free Asian Beef and Broccoli

 Beef Short Ribs with Polenta

-With time on my hands this week, I decided to make hubby one of his favorite slow cooked meals, Braised Beef Short Ribs.
-The ribs were marinated in red wine with herbs, then slowly simmered on the stove top until the meat was tender and falling off the bone.
-I served them over creamy Polenta, with a side of roasted green beans.
+This delicious slow cooked meal is perfect for Sunday afternoons in autumn!
+Braised Beef Short Ribs are marinated in red wine with herbs.
+Your kitchen will smell amazing as they are slowly simmered on the stove top until the meat is tender and falling off the bone.
+Served over creamy Polenta, with a side of roasted green beans.

 2 Servings (for heartier appetites, allow 2 ribs per serving)